 World War II Pacific Theatre History

-Later in 1942, based the 8th Fighter Group (8th FG) operating P-39 Airacobrs and later P-38 Lightnings.
-Plus the 49th FIghter Group, 8th Fighter Squadron operating the P-40 Warhawk.
-During the middle of 1943, the 347th Fighter Group, 67th Figher Squadron operated P-39 Airacobras from this airfield.
+Later in 1942, based the 8th Fighter Group (8th FG) operating P-39 Airacobras and later P-38 Lightnings.
+Plus the 49th Fighter Group (49th FG), 8th Fighter Squadron (8th FS) operating the P-40 Warhawk.
+During the middle of 1943 the 347th Fighter Group, 67th Fighter Squadron operated P-39 Airacobras from this airfield.

-American units based at 3 Mile Drome / Kila Kila
+American units based at 3 Mile Drome (Kila Drome, Kila Kila Drome)

 3rd BG, 89th BS (A-20) Charters Towers September 1, 1942 - May 9, 1943 Dobodura